UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 - ``get_autocomplete_queryset(self, queryset, q)``: a method that allows the user to provide custom filtering for the autocomplete view.
 By default, this filters to Accounts whose email contains the case-insensitive search string in ``q``.
 - ``get_autocomplete_label(self, account)``: a method that allows the user to set the label for an account shown in forms using the autocomplete widget.

+.. _workspace_adapter:

 The workspace adapter
 ---------------------

 The app provides an adapter that you can use to provide extra, customized data about a workspace.
-By default, the app uses :class:`~anvil_consortium_manager.adapters.default.DefaultWorkspaceAdapter`.
+The default workspace adapter provided by the app is :class:`~anvil_consortium_manager.adapters.default.DefaultWorkspaceAdapter`.
 The default ``workspace_data_model`` specified in this adapter has no fields other than those provided by :class:`~anvil_consortium_manager.models.BaseWorkspaceData`.
 This section describes how to store additional information about a workspace by setting up a custom adapter.